Find links to wildfire updates and emergency resources on our homepage.

 General Computer Access

-Public computers and internet access are available to customers in good standing.
-To use a computer or access Wi-Fi, customers need a library card and PIN.
-If you do not have a PIN or have forgotten it, you can request a PIN online or by calling a LA County Library.
-Customers who are ineligible for a library card can request a card for computer use only.
+Public computers are available to customers in good standing.
+To use a public computer, customers need a Library card and PIN.
+If you do not have a PIN or have forgotten it, you can request a PIN online or by calling a LA County Library location.
+Customers who are ineligible for a Library card can request a card for computer use only.
 Computer time is limited to 2 hours per day.
 Printing is free up to the first 10 pages (per day); each additional page is 15¢.
 Computers are unavailable 15 minutes before the library closes.

 Computers are assigned on a first-available basis.
 Reservations cannot be made.